linyife/linyife.github.io/research.md

   Environmental Science Course Assignment — Independently Completed

   *September 2023 - October 2023*

+This project evaluates the potential for renewable energy based on the meteorological conditions of the Qinghai-Tibet Plateau.
+It constructs a mathematical model with the investment decision cost of the entire natural resources as the objective function, optimizes the energy structure, and forms a zero-carbon energy planning scheme for the Qinghai-Tibet Plateau.
+Additionally, it analyzes the environmental-economic-health effects of the zero-carbon planning.

 This study evaluates the impact of Japanese radioactive wastewater discharge on global/marine ecosystem service functions.
 It includes discussions on the background of radioactive wastewater discharge (events/water quality characteristics-data), analysis of affected ecosystem service functions, calculation of impaired ecosystem service functions, and policy and action recommendations for reducing losses.